 - By overwhelming defensive capabilities by generating so much traffic against a site that a malicious actor’s actions are hidden in the abundance of logs.
 Such tactics will most certainly overwhelm a human defender but may be foiled by an equally matched AI system.

-- By tricking an organization’s AI system into providing access to the network.
+- By tricking an organisation’s AI system into providing access to the network.
 Historically, a hacker might attempt a “social engineering” attack — manipulating a person into revealing confidential information that could be used to perpetrate a crime.
-Now we see hackers attempting to manipulate an organization’s AI defenses by repeatedly attempting access until finally providing the right information.
+Now we see hackers attempting to manipulate an organisation’s AI defenses by repeatedly attempting access until finally providing the right information.
 This is a particular weakness of AI.
 It may be easier to deceive an AI “brain” than a well-trained human.
 Therefore, applications of AI must be designed to detect social engineering attack attempts as effectively as people can.

 How Do We Secure AI Technology?